Editor’s Note: This post was updated on October 18, 2018, for accuracy and comprehensiveness. It was originally published on July 5, 2017.

 The Phase Angle goes up when you’re healthy and down when you’re ill.
 It also goes down as you age.
 When you increase your Phase Angle, you slow down aging.

 Slow down aging, did that catch your attention?
 But before we get to that, we need to learn the basics of PHa by reviewing the established facts and research.

 Demystifying Phase Angle

-Your PhA is a direct measurement of your cell membrane integrity, and the distribution of water within and outside the cell.
-In his book Supercharge Your Cell Vitality, author Dr. Greg Barsten refers to PhA as merely a fancy name for cell health.
+Your PhA is a direct measurement of your cell integrity and the distribution of water within and outside the cell membrane.
+In his book Supercharge Your Cell Vitality, author Dr. Greg Barsten refers to PhA as merely a fancy name for cell membrane health.

 Cell membranes hold in the important parts of the cell and also regulate what comes in and out.
-Think of it as fortress.
+Think of this regulation like a fortress drawbridge.